 - Enhanced Reliability: Provides a more stable connection by using multiple channels.

-- Cost Efficiency: Optimizes existing infrastructure, reducing the need for expensive upgrades.
+- Cost Efficiency: Optimizes existing infrastructure without needing expensive upgrades.

 Common Use Cases